From LTL to COCOA without Detours: Preliminaries

-The \emph{canonical chain-of-co-B\"uchi-automata representation ( \textbf{COCOA} )} of an omega-regular language $L$ is the unique sequence of canonical HD-NCWs $(\mc A^1, \ldots, \mc A^k)$ where each automaton $\mc A^i$ is defined through its language $L^i$ inductively: let $L^0 = \Sigma^\omega$, then for all $i$:
+The \emph{canonical chain-of-co-B\"uchi-automata representation ( \textbf{COCOA} )} of an omega-regular language $L$ is the unique sequence of canonical HD-tNCAs $(\mc A^1, \ldots, \mc A^k)$ where each automaton $\mc A^i$ is defined through its language $L^i$ inductively: let $L^0 = \Sigma^\omega$, then for all $i$:

-and $k \geq 0$ is the largest number such that $L^k$ is still non-empty ($k=0$ means that the automaton sequence is empty).
-The number $k$ defines the number of colors of the COCOA.
+and $k \geq 0$ is the largest number such that $L^k$ is non-empty ($k=0$ means that the automaton sequence is empty).
+The number $k+1$ defines the number of colors of the COCOA.
 The \emph{natural color} of a word $w$ wrt.\ $L$ is the maximal index of an automaton in the chain accepting the word, it is $0$ when $\mc A^1$ rejects $w$ or the chain is empty.
-Ehlers and Schewe~\cite{DBLP:conf/fsttcs/EhlersS22} showed that every omega-regular language has a unique COCOA, and a word $w$ belongs to $L$ if and only if the natural color of $w$ wrt.\ $L$ is even (max-even acceptance).
+Ehlers and Schewe~\cite{DBLP:conf/fsttcs/EhlersS22} showed that every omega-regular language has a unique COCOA, and that a word $w$ belongs to $L$ if and only if the natural color of $w$ wrt.\ $L$ is even (max-even acceptance).